Zyrrow/SmartHarvest/README.md

 # SmartHarvest - Optimizer Vault

+"A Note to Read"
+This project is not intended for production use but is developed for learning purposes and personal exploration.
+The frontend is an approximation designed to provide a visual representation of the application and its functionality.
+The focus is on gaining experience, testing ideas, and building foundational knowledge in the development of smart contracts and decentralized protocols.

 ## Overview

 **SmartHarvest** is a decentralized optimizer vault protocol designed to automate yield optimization, diversify risks, and enhance user returns through efficient multi-protocol strategies.
 The protocol will support automated re-investment of returns, providing users with a seamless experience in managing their investments across multiple decentralized finance (DeFi) protocols.